sdcst12/021-flask-with-post/README.md

 One of the methods in the requests module is the .post() method.
 While it has many important arguments/parameters, the most important one is the URL of the server.
 Another optional argument is "data" which will include any form data that you need to send.
 This is generally of a type tuple or list or dictionary.
 In our example file client.py we are making a post request using a dictionary.

+## Assignment
+Add new quotes by POST
+Last class, we created an API endpoint that connected to a Flask server, providing quotes/facts/jokes when GET requests were made.
+Today, we will extend the functionality by adding an endpoint that only serves POST requests; we can add on to that existing assignment, or if you want you can create a separate assignment that connects to the same dbase file.
+We will be sending it a dictionary that must contain (at a minimum) the following information:
+* the quote
+* a SHA256 hashed key (for security).
+You will build this into your program without the need for the user to enter it.
+What is SHA256?
+You can read about it here: https://xorbin.com/tools/sha256-hash-calculator and you can also generate a SHA256 hash from a random phrase.

+Your client script will ask the user for a quote/joke.
+The client will send a payoad that contains the key, the quote/joke along with any other information you may need (you might specify the name of the table or database
+The server script will search for similar entries in the database, and if there is no math, it will add it to the database.
+You may want to consider the use of wildcards to help you out: https://www.sqlitetutorial.net/sqlite-like/.
+You can view the 'sqlLike.py' file for an example.

+Other functionality:
+Write another client script and api endpoint that do the following:
+Client Script requests a list of all quotes/jokes from the server.
+When it retrieves a result, it displays them all to the user in alphabetical order for ease of viewing
+Server script should have an endpoint that allows for retrieval of ALL quotes, sorted into alphabetical order.